dmcanally/denver-netdata/README.md

 ## Development

 This module is currently maintained by Denver McAnally (denver.mcanally@gmail.com).
 Please feel free to contribute.
 When doing so, please be sure to provide appropriate test coverage.
-Please see puppetlabs [contrinution guide](https://docs.puppetlabs.com/forge/contributing.html) for more information.
+Please see puppetlabs [contribution guide](https://docs.puppetlabs.com/forge/contributing.html) for more information.